benradstone/wandisco-documentation-ldm/docs/operation-ui.md

 ### Storage

-The Storage panel shows the underlying storage used by LiveData Migrator as either a Source or Target.
-LiveData Migrator supports one Source and one or more Targets.
-Each Storage displays its associated processes, such as which LiveData Migrator is used to access it.
+The Storage panel shows the underlying storage used by LiveData Migrator as either a source or target.
+LiveData Migrator supports one source and one or more targets.
+Each storage displays its associated processes, such as which LiveData Migrator is used to access it.

 Use the Storage panel to:
-* View and configure the Source and Target Storages
+* View and configure the source and target storages
-* Add further Targets
+* Add further targets
 * Add additional LiveData Migrators and LiveData Plane

-For more information about Sources and Targets, see the [introduction to LiveData Migrator](./about.md).
+For more information about sources and targets, see the [introduction to LiveData Migrator](./about.md).

 ### Rules and Migrations

 The Rules and Migrations panel in LiveData Migrator shows migrations and their progress.
-If the UI also manages LiveData Plane, the panel will also show Rules.
+If the UI also manages LiveData Plane, the panel will also show rules.

 Use the Rules and Migrations panel to:
-* Add further Migrations or Rules
+* Add further migrations or rules
-* View more detail about existing Rules and Migrations
+* View more detail about existing rules and migrations

 ### Notifications